-Clinical Psychologist, Department of Neuropsychology Lieb@KennedyKrieger.org
+Clinical Psychologist, Department of Neuropsychology Assistant Professor of Psychiatry and Behavioral Sciences, Johns Hopkins University School of Medicine Lieb@KennedyKrieger.org

 Dr. Lieb has experience working with a variety of developmental concerns and age ranges.
-Dr. Lieb is also an active member of the American Psychological Association (APA), serving as the 2021 Chair of the Continuing Education Committee.
+Dr. Lieb is also an active member of the American Psychological Association (APA), serving as the 2021 Chair of the

+Continuing Education Committee.